surbhidighe/JavaScript-Top-Interview-Questions/README.md

     occupation: 'Software Engineer'
 }
 ```
-##### b) Object.create method: TCreates a new object, by using an existing object as the prototype of the newly created object.
+##### b) Object.create method: It Creates a new object, by using an existing object as the prototype of the newly created object.

 ```javascript
 const person = {